baumato/JobBuilder/README.md

 	}).buildAndSchedule();
 ```

-### Build and schedule a job that runs not concurrently
+### Build and schedule a job that does not run concurrently

 Creates a job that runs not concurrently and that reports all changes to the given jobChangeListener.